mjkammer78/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD06_DEMO.md

     scp -r .\ubuntu.16.10-x64\ myadmin@<server_IP_address>:/var/demo
     ```
     >**Note**: Change *\<server_IP_address\>* with the IP address of your virtual machine.

+	Note: can also be performed using pscp.exe (PuTTy commandline tools extensions)

 29. Type the following password **Password123!** and press Enter.
 30. Switch to the command prompt that connected to the virtual machine.
 31. To switch the directory to the **Root** folder, run the following command: